Online Tibetan Language Program

 The classes will be held twice a week on Wednesdays and Saturdays.
 The same material is taught twice a day: at 3:00 – 4:30 pm and 8:00 – 9:30 pm Indian Standard Time (IST).
 Students can choose the timing that is most suitable for them.
 For those who are unable to attend the live class sessions, the recordings of the live classes and class materials will be made available.
 Any previously taught modules may be joined at anytime using the class recordings.
 Please see below for course registration.

 The optional review/speech training sessions will be held on Tuesdays, Thursdays, Fridays and Sundays at 3:00 – 4:15 pm and 8:00 – 9:15 pm IST.
+On Tuesdays and Thursdays early review/speech training sessions are also offered at 12-1:15 pm IST.
 The sessions on Thursdays and Fridays review the Wednesday class and the Saturday class is reviewed during the sessions on Tuesday and Sunday.
 There will be approximately eight sessions (ten hours total) per timing each module.
 Students may register for one or both days according to their selected class time.
 Students are not obligated to register for or attend these sessions.

 Students who successfully complete all modules of a level of the program will be awarded a certificate of completion by LRZTP.